Table of contents

 The user should know what will happen when they respond to our message.
 Therefore, our CTA must answer questions such as „Why should the recipient click on our ad or button?”, „What action should they perform?”.

-In addition to the fact that our message should be concise and specific – it must also accurately reflect the needs of customers.
-Therefore, limiting ourselves to just a slogan: “Click” may not be a good idea.
-It is simply too dry and does not indicate why the user should click on our button.
-Instead, a CTA: “Click and receive a discount coupon” will definitely work better.
+In addition to the fact that our message should be concise and specific – it must also accurately reflect customers’ needs.
+Therefore, limiting ourselves to just a slogan: „Click” may not be a good idea.
+It is too dry and does not indicate why the user should click our button.
+Instead, a CTA: „Click and receive a discount coupon” will definitely work better.

 Present benefits